drozenzaft/optimization_project_ieor4004/README.md

 This will generate a solution file at `tasks/solutions/[task].txt`.

-To generate cost distribution plots for tasks 2 and 3:
+To generate cost distribution plots and/or VaR for tasks 2 and 3:
 - `python cost_distribution.py [task]`
 where task is either 2 or 3.

-This will generate a cost distribution plot at `tasks/solutions/[task]_cost_distribution.png`.
+For task 2, this will generate a cost distribution plot at `tasks/solutions/task2_cost_distribution.png`, and print the VaR at 95 percent confindence.
+For task 3, we simply print the VaR at 95 percent confidence.

 Language: